takari/polyglot-maven/polyglot-kotlin/README.md

 - Preserves well-known Maven idioms with a Kotlin flavor, allowing easy adoption.
 - Supports Xpp3DOM (XML) configuration using idiomatic Kotlin.
 - Provides idiomatic Kotlin extensions that improve readability and reduce lines of code.
+- Support for syntax highlighting and more in IntellijIDEA

 ## Kotlin POM Example